 My original intention was to understand Datavisual as a user as well as challenge myself creatively and intellectually.
 Although this is still an aspect of why I am creating these daily visualizations, the overarching goal has now become a way for me to educate myself on the truth behind the very messy and incredibly divided world we currently live in and share my findings and designs with the world through a straight-forward and easy-to-understand visualization.
 Also, as an assistant professor of design at Queens College, CUNY, I will be teaching a class on data visualization this fall and am excited to share my experience and what I have learned while on this journey.
 It will also be interesting at the end of the project to look back at the charts as a chronicle of the year’s events, a data-driven annual report of the highs and lows of political and social events in 2017.
 I see this being in the form of a book or exhibit.

-The idea is to reach the confused and misinformed, those who have been misled by what they believe to be facts but are actually baseless lies or misrepresentations.
+Who do you hope to reach?The idea is to reach the confused and misinformed, those who have been misled by what they believe to be facts but are actually baseless lies or misrepresentations.
 I am doing my best to bring the truth to light through design using data to educate those who have been force-fed misleading information and to at least start a conversation based on fact rather than fiction.
 This has proven to be a challenge.
 I publish all my visualizations on Datavisual, Instagram, Twitter, Tumblr, LinkedIn and Facebook, but considering most of my current followers already believe these to be true, I find myself preaching to the choir.
 I hope to find a way to reach a more ideologically diverse demographic to be able to have an open dialogue between people with opposing beliefs and different life experiences.
 I am also excited to have designers see what can be created using Datavisual and try the tool for themselves as well as inspire them to use their talents to make a difference in the world.

-Today marks my 210th visualization for the year, and I have continued to steadily grow a following on all the social media platforms that I publish on.
+And how’s that goal been reached so far?Today marks my 210th visualization for the year, and I have continued to steadily grow a following on all the social media platforms that I publish on.
 I have had great support and encouragement since beginning this project from other designers, like my name-sake Richard Danne, as well as data visualization designers, researchers and activists.
 I will continue to design and publish a daily visualization based on current events and hope to gain viewers from both liberal and conservative beliefs to encourage an open dialogue based on truth and facts.
 I have also realized that Datavisual is a powerful design tool for creating data-driven graphics, but there is always room for improvement.
 The great thing about being the user and creator of a tool is that as issues or data and design needs come up, you can make those fixes and improvements yourself.

 Jessica Hische and 9 other brilliant women ruling type and lettering today

 The top 25 American type masters

 Twelve overlooked typefaces you should be using

 Inside Monotype and MIT’s research lab

 Tattoo artist as typographer?

 Debbie Millman pens a love letter to Louise Fili

 And much, much more.